-- Accessing Critical Care: Educating Deaf People on Navigating their Medical Emergencies For people suffering a medical crisis, quick and appropriate health care can literally mean the difference between life and death.
+- Granting deaf and hard of hearing individuals equal access to Health Care For people suffering a medical crisis, quick and appropriate health care can literally mean the difference between life and death.
 For deaf and hard-of-hearing people their disability can create an accessibility and language barrier that can interfere, derail or prevent them from receiving the necessary care.
 In a medical emergency it is vital that patients receive timely and appropriate intervention for their problems.
 The deaf and hard-of-hearing population is often overlooked by medical professionals, resulting in sub-standard and at times inappropriate medical treatment.
 At best this is inconvenient, time-consuming and wasteful.
 At worst it could cost a deaf person their life.
 The primary purpose of this program is to teach deaf people skills and strategies that will be useful for interacting with medical professionals in times of medical emergencies.
 As most hearing people know, navigating an emergency room can be difficult and confusing.
 It is even more so for someone with a hearing loss, who cannot easily communicate with the people around them.
 Therefore, it becomes necessary that they develop alternative strategies.
 With deaf children, we work on helping them to identify what a medical emergency is, such as finding a parent lying on the floor or being unable to wake up a sleeping parent.
 We then teach them how to locate and alert another adult, such as finding a neighbor or adult and leading them by the hand to the person needing help.
 This kind of training and practicing of what to do helps them to handle an actual medical emergency with greater skill and mastery, reduces their fear, and allows for a better outcome for all involved.
 We are currently seeking supplementary funding for this program.